Skip to main content

 Final Thoughts

-The goal is to identify real potential and move it through the right process with enough structure that marketing and sales can act confidently.
+The goal is not to fill a database.
+The goal is to recognize real potential and move it through the right process with clarity, speed, and ownership.

 Frequently Asked Questions